Magic: The Gathering expansion sets, 1993–1995: Legends

 Legends did not have the printing errors and misleading artist credits that existed in preceding Magic sets.
 The problem of poor collation persisted, though, which had also troubled Antiquities.
 Each booster box contained only half of the uncommon cards in the set.
 This along with the comparatively small printing made collecting the entire 310-card set very difficult.
 Wizards of the Coast implemented a card exchange program for US customers that ran until August 1994, replacing up to 100 cards per shipment.

 Legends is the oldest expansion to have been printed in a foreign language; the Italian Leggende was released in 1995, shortly after L'Oscurità (Italian The Dark).
 These two expansions were released in the opposite order in their original English printings.
-The first set to be released in a foreign language was the Revised Edition which was not only printed in Italian, but also in German and French.
+The first set to be released in a foreign language was the Revised Edition which was printed not only in Italian, but also in German and French.

 This set had a few misprints: